 - Flow direction control

-FAQs: Bronze Vs Brass Valve
+FAQs About Bronze Vs. Brass Valve

 You can use brass valves for drinking water, but you must ensure they don’t have any lead.
 There is a chance that lead can get into water from some brass alloys.
 For use with drinkable water, look for valves that are free of lead.